Deathwish Enforcers Special Edition

 “The grinding feels endless and lacks any real reward.”

-“It takes forever to level up, making the experience frustrating.”
+“It takes forever to level up, making the gameplay feel like a chore.”